ablaamim/Piscine-42/readme.md

 ## Disclaimer : :skull: CHEAT ZONE ALERT! :skull:
 ---
-> This code is not licenced, copying it is not the best way to progress !
+> Copying this code is not the best way to progress !
 Dig your own way budd.

 </p>
 <p align="center">